mysterypaintwo/DungeonsOfInfinitySaveManager/README.md

-# DungeonsOfInfinitySaveEditor
+# DungeonsOfInfinitySaveManager
-A community, fan-made save editor for Dungeons of Infinity
+A community, fan-made save manager for Dungeons of Infinity